What is an intra-uterine device?

 What are the benefits of having an IUD?

-• They are a very effective, reliable method of contraception (greater than 99% effective) and work for a long time.
+- They are a very effective, reliable method of contraception (greater than 99% effective) and work for a long time.
 Copper IUDs are effective for 5 or 10 years depending on the type.
-Hormonal IUDs are effective for 5 years.
+Hormonal IUDs are effective for 5 or 8 years depending on the type.

 What are the side effects?